Posts by Online Safety Training

 New Drivers Should Consider Defensive Driving Courses in Canada For new drivers embarking on their journey behind the wheel in Canada, the road can present numerous challenges and potential hazards.
 To navigate safely through varying road conditions and unpredictable situations, many experts advocate for the importance of defensive driving courses.
 These courses provide valuable skills,…

-Road Safety: Understanding Ontario Ministry of Transportation Requirements for Book 7 Traffic Control: In Ontario, maintaining safety on roadways, especially during construction and maintenance activities, is paramount.
-Traffic control plays a crucial role in ensuring the smooth flow of traffic and the safety of both workers and motorists.
-MTO Requirements for Book 7 Traffic Control…
+Road Safety: Understanding Ontario Ministry of Transportation Requirements for Book 7 Traffic Control: Click here for online training for Ontario Traffic Manual Book 7 (most current – 2022 edition) In Ontario, maintaining safety on roadways, especially during construction and maintenance activities, is paramount.
+Traffic control plays a crucial role in ensuring the smooth flow of…

 Upholding Workplace Safety: Understanding Employer Obligations Under Bill 14 in British Columbia Bill 14, also known as the Workers Compensation Amendment Act (Harassment and Violence), was introduced in British Columbia to address the prevalence of harassment and violence in the workplace.
 Under this legislation, employers have a legal obligation to take proactive measures to prevent…